Transitioning into DE200

 The current covid-19 pandemic is a highly unusual and a stressful situation.
 As the OU student psychology society and as a registered charity, OUPS exists to support you as OU psychology students.
 We are continually assessing our situation in the light of the official advice, and we want to make our position clear to any of you who are anxious about an existing booking or who are thinking of making a booking on one of our forthcoming events.

-We currently have a number of events planned and paid for, and we are proactively cancelling those that are due to happen in the next few weeks.
-The longer-term situation for our September weekend is less clear, but we are still both open for bookings for this and receiving high numbers of enquiries from people interested in coming who want to know what would happen if it is cancelled.
+We currently have a number of events planned and paid for, and while we are hoping that it will be possible to go ahead with our September weekend, this may not be possible based on the public health guidance.
+The longer-term situation for our January weekend is less clear, but again we are planning for it to go ahead and continually monitoring the situation.
+So we are open for bookings for both weekends and receiving high numbers of enquiries from people interested in coming who want to know what would happen if we have to cancel.

-We have decided to adjust our terms and conditions for this weekend so that if you make a booking, or are already booked on it, we will ensure that you do not lose the cost of that booking:
+We have adjusted our terms and conditions for the September 2020 and January 2021 weekends so that if you make a booking, or are already booked on it, we will ensure that you do not lose the cost of that booking:

 We are only able to offer refunds of the money paid to us, i.e. we are not able to pay for travel or accommodation that is not included in our event prices.
 As usual, you will need to ensure that you are covered by travel insurance or by the terms and conditions of any travel providers, hotels etc.

 This guarantee applies whether we are able to recoup any costs from our providers or not, and we hope that this update will reassure you that we have your interests at heart.

 For students about to start DE200 in October.